JMR initials

 Victim of dog bites or an animal attack?
-Get legal help from Jason M. Ranallo!!
+Get legal help from Jason M. Ranallo.

 At the Law Offices of Jason M. Ranallo, P.C. we understand that a dog bite or attack can not only be extremely painful, but also traumatic.
 Injuries are often serious, including scarring, disfigurement, nerve damage, and sometimes death.